day8/re-frame-10x/README.md

 # re-frame-trace

-A debugging dashboard for re-frame.
+A debugging dashboard for re-frame epochs.

 **Status:** Alpha.